 If you send large sums of money to Mexico into either your bank account or someone else’s, the recipient must report it to his or her home country’s government and the Mexican government.
 Moreover, the Mexican government could tax that money.

-Mexico takes this serious, and failing to report large transfers to its government could result in penalties for tax evasion.
+Mexico takes this seriously, and failing to report large transfers to its government could result in penalties for tax evasion.

 Foreign Bank Account Reporting (FBAR)